Kids’ Eye Exams: When to Go and How to Prepare

 Amblyopia, or lazy eye, occurs when one eye is weaker than the other.
 It results from the area of the brain controlling that particular eye not maturing completely and can hinder your child’s ability to see details.
 Amblyopia is the most common source of vision issues in children.

-Early detection is the most important factor and it can be corrected if diagnosed early enough.
 Amblyopia can be addressed with glasses but may require patching the clear eye.
-This helps to make the unclear eye focus and develop properly.
+A patch forces the lazy eye to focus and develop properly.
 The condition is much harder to fix if detected later down the road after your child’s eye has developed.

-Protecting your child’s site is one of your top priorities.
+Early diagnosis is important for each of these conditions.
 At Hardin Valley Eyecare & Optical, we want to ensure that your child receives treatment immediately since childhood eye disease can hinder their future development.

-To examine children ages 3-5, your eye doctor will perform a physical exam as well as vision screenings.
+To examine children between the ages of three and five, your eye doctor will perform a physical exam as well as vision screenings.
 Vision screenings for older children can include:

 • Pictures